Clodagh Greenwood1

 Last Edited=6 Feb 2008

-Vice-Admiral Sir Edward Henry FitzHardinge Heaton-Ellis was born on 19 November 1868.1 He was the son of Edward Henry Brabazon Heaton-Ellis and Louisa Harriott Kingscote.1 He married Gertrude Holme-Sumner, daughter of Arthur Holme-Sumner and Georgina Emily Kingscote, on 30 January 1896 at Thornbury, Gloucestershire, England.2,1 He died on 23 February 1943 at age 74.1
+Vice-Admiral Sir Edward Henry FitzHardinge Heaton-Ellis was born on 19 November 1868.1 He was the son of Edward Henry Brabazon Heaton-Ellis and Louisa Harriott Kingscote.1 He married Gertrude Holme-Sumner, daughter of Arthur Holme-Sumner and Georgina Emily Kingscote, on 30 January 1896 at Thornbury, Gloucestershire, EnglandG.2,1 He died on 23 February 1943 at age 74.1

-Vice-Admiral Sir Edward Henry FitzHardinge Heaton-Ellis was invested as a Member, Royal Victorian Order (M.V.O.) in 1907.1 He was Assistant Director of the Intelligence Division, Admiralty War Staff between 1914 and 1915.1 He was invested as a Companion, Order of the Bath (C.B.) in 1916.1 He fought in the Battle of Jutland on 31 May 1916, as captain of H.M.S.
-Inflexible.2 He was decorated with the Croix de Guerre.1 He held the office of Naval Aide-de-Camp to HM King George V in 1919.1 He was invested as a Commander, Order of the British Empire (C.B.E.) in 1919.1 He was decorated with the Order of the Rising Sun of Japan.1 He was decorated with the Order of Naval Merit of Spain.1 He was decorated with the Order of the Crown of Italy.1 He was invested as a Knight Commander, Order of the British Empire (K.B.E.) in 1920.1 He was decorated with the Commander, Order of Legion.1 He retired from the military in 1925, with the rank of Vice-Admiral, late of the Royal Navy.1
+He was appointed Member, Royal Victorian Order (M.V.O.) in 1907.1 He was Assistant Director of the Intelligence Division, Admiralty War Staff between 1914 and 1915.1 He was appointed Companion, Order of the Bath (C.B.) in 1916.1 He fought in the Battle of Jutland on 31 May 1916, as captain of H.M.S.
+Inflexible.2 He was awarded the Croix de Guerre.1 He held the office of Naval Aide-de-Camp to HM King George V in 1919.1 He was appointed Commander, Order of the British Empire (C.B.E.) in 1919.1 He was awarded the Order of the Crown of Italy.1 He was awarded the Order of Naval Merit of Spain.1 He was awarded the Order of the Rising Sun of Japan.1 He was appointed Knight Commander, Order of the British Empire (K.B.E.) in 1920.1 He was awarded the Commander, Order of Legion.1 He retired from the military in 1925, with the rank of Vice-Admiral, late of the Royal Navy.1

 Children of Vice-Admiral Sir Edward Henry FitzHardinge Heaton-Ellis and Gertrude Holme-Sumner